Group Head of Climate & Co-Head Energy Transition PE Practice

 He is now on the board of Affine SA, Institut Français des Administrateurs and Université d’Evry Val d’Essonne.
 He is also a member of International Corporate Governance Network (ICGN).

-Cécile Cabanis joined Tikehau Capital in 2021 from Danone Group where she was Executive Vice-President in charge of Finance, Strategy, Information Systems, Purchasing, Cycles and Sustainable Resource Development, a member of the Executive Committee and sponsor of inclusive diversity.
-Cécile Cabanis began her career in 1995 at L’Oréal in South Africa before joining the mergers and acquisitions department of Orange in 2000.
+Cécile Cabanis joined Tikehau Capital in 2021 and serves as Deputy Chief Executive Officer of the Group.
+Cécile oversees the Human Capital, ESG/CSR, Communications and Brand Marketing functions of the Group.
+Previously, Cécile Cabanis was at Danone Group where she was Executive Vice-President in charge of Finance, Strategy, Information Systems, Purchasing, Cycles and Sustainable Resource Development, a member of the Executive Committee and sponsor of inclusive diversity.
+She began her career in 1995 at L’Oréal in South Africa before joining the mergers and acquisitions department of Orange in 2000.
 She joined Danone in 2004, where she held various key positions such as Corporate Finance Director, Development Director and then Finance Director of the Fresh Products entity within the Finance department.
-Cécile is an agricultural engineer and a graduate of the Institut National Agronomique Paris-Grignon

 Mathieu Chabran co-founded Tikehau Capital in 2004.
 He is currently Managing Director and co-CIO of Tikehau Investment Management.
 Previously, he worked in London in the Real Estate Debt Market team of Deutsche Bank, which he joined in 2002.
 He began his career at Merrill Lynch in 1998, firstly in Paris within the Principal Investment team, then in London, in the High Yield Capital Market department.